maexwalsh/devops-stuff/README.md

 # devops-stuff
-devops stuff for devops people
+devops stuff for devops people but not for mäx